 The post Debut Author Interview: Helen Hoang, Author of <em>The Kiss Quotient</em> appeared first on WritersDigest.com.

 Debut novelist Helen Hoang discusses the importance of writing personal and realistic fiction.

 The post On Writing and Skinny Dipping: The Importance of Writing Personal and Realistic Fiction appeared first on WritersDigest.com.

 J.M.
 Barrie once wrote, "The life of every man is a diary in which he means to write one story, and writes another; and his humblest hour is when he compares the volume as it is with what he vowed to make it."
 Writing as yourself or as a fictional character, reflect upon how your life so far compares to what you intended to make of it.

 Funny You Should Ask is a humorous and handy column by literary agent Barbara Poelle.
 In this edition, she answers a reader's question about the best times to query a literary agent.

 The post Funny You Should Ask: What are the best times to query a literary agent? appeared first on WritersDigest.com.

-Writer’s Digest’s Self-Published Book Awards is currently open for submissions.
-This is the only Writer’s Digest competition exclusively for self-published books.
+Writer’s Digest’s Self-Published eBook Awards is currently accepting entries.
+This is the only Writer’s Digest competition exclusively for self-published ebooks.